Joi Ito: Japanese government appointments (2021–)

 In September 2021, after Japan's Digital Agency was established, Ito was appointed as one of the members of the Digital Society Council of the Digital Agency of Japan.

-Ito is an Executive Advisor to the Office of GSC Initiative Promotion of the Cabinet Office of Japan.
-He is an Advisory Board Member of the Ministry of Economy, Trade and Industry's Demonstration Project for the Construction of Digital Public Goods Using Web 3.0 and Blockchain.
+Ito is an executive advisor to the Office of GSC Initiative Promotion of the Cabinet Office of Japan, a position he announced he planned to leave after March 2026.
+He is an advisory board member of the Ministry of Economy, Trade and Industry's Demonstration Project for the Construction of Digital Public Goods Using Web 3.0 and Blockchain.